Oygron/SupCom_Import_Export_Blender/README.md

 More informations at :
 http://forums.gaspowered.com/viewtopic.php?t=17286

 Credits to dan & Brent for the original version and all the engineering work.
-My unique job was to port the addons from blender 2.49 to blender 2.71
+My principal job was to port the addons from blender 2.49 to blender 2.71